adskinner/portfolio/_portfolio-examples/04-Demmie-Hicks.md

 description: "Demmie Hicks is a consultant for executive leaders; guiding them through complexities such as mergers and acquisitions, managing employees and insurance.
 Demmie Hicks needed a website that captured her energy as a consultant: professional and welcoming.
 Demmie Hicks' website has a cohesive design that's inspired by nature.
 This was achieved through custom logo design, photography and web design."
 ---

->For Demmie Hicks' consulting website, I had the priviledge to collaborate with other independent professionals in my network for logo design and photography.
+>For Demmie Hicks' consulting website, I had the privilege to collaborate with other independent professionals in my network for logo design and photography.

 [Meredith Elder](https://meredithelder.com/) provided the logo design for Demmie Hicks.